Drug Possession Lawyer in Clearwater

 Serving the Arrested & Accused Throughout Florida

 In Florida, possessing even small amounts of certain drugs may result in serious penalties, including large fines and jail or prison time.
-To protect your rights after an arrest, turn to the Clearwater drug crime defense lawyers at Bauer Crider Kenny & Parry.
+To protect your rights after an arrest, turn to the Clearwater drug posession lawyers at Bauer Crider Kenny & Parry.

 In Florida, simple possession refers to drug possession by a person who did not intend to sell, distribute or manufacture the drug, but likely possessed it for personal use.
 According to Florida state law, simple possession of any drug except marijuana is punishable as a third-degree felony.